iwang2/Vert_Zoo/README.md

 - venomous spine in front of dorsal fin
 - lack both spiracle and stomach

+### Class Osteichthyes :x: (more for dissection than the quiz)
+Vast majority of vertebrates belong to this clade of gnathostomes.
+These include ray-finned and lobe-finned fishes.
+- bony endoskeleton
+- most fishes breathe by drawing water over gills protected by an **operculum** (counter-current)
+- fishes control their bouyancy with an air sac known as a **swim bladder**

+***STUDY THE TREE (agnatha, chondrichthyes, actinopterygians, sarcopterygians)***

+### Teleost Characters :x: (only for the practicuum, not quiz)
+- homocercal tail
+- circular scales without ganoine
+- ossified vertebrae
+- swim bladder
+- skull with complex jaw mobility

+### Anatomy of a trout :x: (only for practicuum)
+- kidney is really far up

 ---
 ## Phylum Chordata
 ### Subphylums